Anal cancer surgeries and procedures

 - Attaches a small bag to collect stool to the stoma

-You then wear the colostomy bag permanently to collect and remove bodily waste.
+This treatment requires wearing a colostomy bag permanently to collect and remove bodily waste.

 APR surgery is a major operation, but we are with you every step of the way.
-Your care team supports you as you recover, adjust and get back to daily life.
+Your care team supports you as you recover, adjust, and get back to daily life.